Dust, Dreams and Desert Grit - Through My Lens at King of the Hammers 2026

 Johnson Valley, CA — January 22 – February 7, 2026

 King of the Hammers is one of the most grueling and unique off-road motorsports events in the world, held annually in Johnson Valley, California.
-King of the Hammers isn’t just a single race — it’s a multi-week desert festival that combines high-speed desert racing with brutal rock crawling.
+But King of the Hammers isn’t just a single race—it’s a multi-week desert festival that combines high-speed desert racing with brutal rock crawling.
 What makes it so legendary is the format: competitors must survive both wide-open lakebeds at triple-digit speeds and technical rock trails that can destroy even the most purpose-built machines.
 It’s a true test of endurance, engineering, and driver skill, where finishing alone is considered an achievement.

 But King of the Hammers is more than competition.
 For a few weeks each year, a temporary city called Hammertown rises from the dry lakebed.